hk19xt/Printing_Spooler/README.md

 # Printing_Spooler
 This program is running a printing spooler accepting a lot of users based on their priorities.
 This program has a goal to learn a dynamically sized structure in order to accept, hold, and release printing jobs.
-This program is focusing the concept of nodes.
+This program is focusing on the concept of nodes.

 How to run this program:
 1) There are three classes in this file: Node.class, Print.class, PrintSpooler.class.